-- Student Group shall mean any group of students that is a UTTC student group, such as a student vocational club or Student Government. - UTTC (or College) Sponsored Activities means any program or event sponsored by UTTC, including but not limited to those sponsored by students group or athletics. - Medical Amnesty: North Dakota (ND) has a medical amnesty law for alcohol-related emergencies.
-ND Century Code states: "An individual under twenty-one years of age is immune from criminal prosecution under this section if that individual contacted law enforcement or emergency medical services and reported that another individual under twenty-one years of age was in need of medical assistance due to alcohol consumption, provided assistance to the individual in need of medical assistance until assistance arrived and remained on the scene, or was the individual in need of medical assistance and cooperated with medical assistance and law enforcement personnel on the scene.
+- of a three-member team including the Career and Technical Education Director, or designee; the Director of Security and Safety, or designee; and the Director of Housing, or designee.
+The Administrative Assistant for the Vice President of Campus Services will serve as administrative support for the Hearing Officers. - Student Group shall mean any group of students that is a UTTC student group, such as a student vocational club or Student Government. - UTTC (or College) Sponsored Activities means any program or event sponsored by UTTC, including but not limited to those sponsored by students group or athletics. - Medical Amnesty: North Dakota (ND) has a medical amnesty law for alcohol-related emergencies.
+ND Century Code states: "An individual under twenty-one years of age is immune from criminal prosecution under this section if that individual contacted law enforcement or emergency medical services and reported that another individual under twentyone years of age was in need of medical assistance due to alcohol consumption, provided assistance to the individual in need of medical assistance until assistance arrived and remained on the scene, or was the individual in need of medical assistance and cooperated with medical assistance and law enforcement personnel on the scene.
 The maximum number of individuals that may be immune for any one occurrence is five individuals."